abhisheshpal/DAT300/README.md

 # H2019

-Teaching material for semester H2019
+This project contains teaching material for semester H2019 for DAT300.